allebone/help.omni.af.mil/docs/PEX/Training.md

 3. In the Effective Mission Ready Status Tasks section, click the Select button to open the Add Effective Msn Rdy Task\(s\) dialog.

-4. Type in or scrol to the task you want to affect your Effective Mission Ready Status and check the box to the left of the task\(s\).
+4. Type in or scroll to the task you want to affect your Effective Mission Ready Status and check the box to the left of the task\(s\).

 5. Click OK.